 While this is similar to conventional lasers, there is a dramatic difference for the spaser.
-In lasers, a similar relative rate of the stimulated emission is achieved at a photon population of $\sim 10^{18} - 10^{20}$, while in the spaser the SP population is $N_n \leq 100$.
-This is due to the much stronger feedback in spasers because of the much smaller modal volume V_n - see discussion of Eq.
-(76).
-The shape of the spasing curves of Fig. 27 (a) (the well-pronounced threshold with the linear dependence almost immediately above the threshold) is in a qualitative agreement with the experiment [252].
+In lasers, a similar relative rate of the stimulated emission is achieved at a photon population of $\sim 10^{18}-10^{20}$, while in the spaser the SP population is $N_n \lesssim 100$.
+This is due to the much stronger feedback in spasers because of the much smaller modal volume V_n -see discussion of Eq.
+(1.79).
+The shape of the spasing curves of Fig. 1.29a (the well-pronounced threshold with the linear dependence almost immediately above the threshold) is in a qualitative agreement with the experiment [252].

-The population inversion number n{21} as a function of the excitation rate g is displayed in Fig. 27 (b) for the same set of frequencies (and with the same color coding) as in panel (a).
+The population inversion number n{21} as a function of the excitation rate g is displayed in Fig. 1.29b for the same set of frequencies (and with the same color coding) as in panel (a).
 Before the spasing threshold, n{21} increases with g to become positive with the onset of the population inversion just before the spasing threshold.
 For higher g, after the spasing threshold is exceeded, the inversion n{21} becomes constant (the inversion clamping).
 The clamped levels of the inversion are very low, $n{21} \sim 0.01$, which again is due to the very strong feedback in the spaser.

 The spectral width Γ_s of the spaser generation is due to the phase diffusion of the quantum SP state caused by the noise of the spontaneous emission of the SPs into the spasing mode, as described by Eq.
-(69).
-This width is displayed in Fig. 27 (c) as a function of the pumping rate g.
-At the threshold, Γ_s is that of the SP line γ_n but for stronger pumping, as the SPs accumulate in the spasing mode, it decreases $\propto N_n^{-1}$, as given by Eq.
-(69).
-This decrease of Γ_s reflects the higher coherence of the spasing state with the increased number of SP quanta and, correspondingly, lower quantum fluctuations.
-As we have already mentioned, this is similar to the lasers as described by the Schawlow-Townes theory [278].
+(1.72).
+This width is displayed in Fig. 1.29c as a function of the pumping rate g.
+At the threshold, Γ_s is that of the SP line γ_n but for stronger pumping, as the SPs accumulate in the spasing mode, it decreases